 - Damon seemed to just be trying to make his brother's life a living hell, and then his history with Katherine was revealed, and his gestures of humanity to Elena.

 - Most of the antagonistic politicians wanted what was best—they just had different opinions of what was "best" for America.
 At worst, they tended toward stupid corruption, greed, and tendency to stretch the truth.
 There were actual evil people like the Western Terrorists, but they mostly stayed off-screen and seldom lasted long.

 - Even corrupt characters often had redeeming qualities.
 Russel, for instance, is probably the morally second-worst person on the show who isn't one of those briefly appearing or off-screen terrorists mentioned above, but even he won't let the president bomb the wrong country on the mistaken belief that they'd developed atomic bombs of their own in The Warfare of Genghis Khan and is disgusted at hearing on the news about a woman in Turkey being executed for adultery in King Corn.
 The worst non-terrorist character is Robert Ritchie, who even goes so far as to not seem to feel any sympathy when he hears about a secret service agent being killed in the line of duty ("crime...boy, I don't know").
 Aside from some terrorists and homophobic activists, Ritchie's the only complete villain on the show.
 Even the Christian right are portrayed as low and mean, but not pure evil.

 - For a discrete moment of Rousseau Was Right, see the end of "Evidence of Things Not Seen": the egg stands on its end.

-- Once Upon a Time starts out as Black and White Morality, but as it has continued its run it has drifted ever closer to White and Grey Morality, giving even most of its most monstrous characters sympathetic backstories that give them Freudian Excuses or sympathetic motivations, and giving Character Development to at least one of them that results in her becoming vastly more sympathetic.
+- Once Upon a Time starts out as Black and White Morality, but as it has continued its run, it has drifted ever closer to White and Grey Morality, giving even its most monstrous characters sympathetic backstories that give them Freudian Excuses or sympathetic motivations, and giving Character Development to at least one of them that results in her becoming vastly more sympathetic.
 Now we have many villains who are tragic and heroes that are flawed.